James Outman Player Props: Dodgers vs. Giants

-The Los Angeles Dodgers, including James Outman (.259 slugging percentage in past 10 games, including zero home run), battle the San Francisco Giants at Dodger Stadium, Saturday at 9:10 PM ET.
+James Outman -- with a slugging percentage of .250 in his past 10 games (including no homers) -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Logan Webb on the hill, on June 18 at 4:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with two RBI) against the Giants.
+In his most recent appearance, he racked up two hits (going 2-for-4 with two RBI) against the Giants.

 James Outman Game Info & Props vs. the Giants